2025 Storm Events in Irvine

 Roofing Permits in Irvine

 All roofing materials must be Class A fire-rated as required throughout Orange County.
-Additionally, California Title 24 energy compliance is mandatory, which typically means using cool roof products for low-slope applications and providing proper documentation of energy performance.
+California Title 24 energy compliance is mandatory, which typically means using cool roof products for low-slope applications and providing proper documentation of energy performance.

 Most licensed contractors handle the permit process as part of their service, pulling the permit under their license and scheduling required inspections.
 Two inspections are typically required: a rough inspection after the old roof is removed and deck repairs are complete, and a final inspection after installation is finished.
+Homeowner permits for roofing are not allowed in Irvine; all work must be performed by a contractor licensed with the California Contractors State License Board.

 Choosing a roofing contractor in Irvine